TarunNagdeve/GSoC-2021/index.md

 (15th June- 22th June 2021)

 #### Abstract
-The dataset has 1261 images, out of which only a few have more than one copy; this makes it very difficult for us to compare the results as we cannot split the data into train and test.
-But we visually compare the output given by each model and the time taken by them to train.
+The dataset has 1255 images, out of which only a few have more than one copy; this makes it very difficult for us to compare the results as we cannot split the data into train and test.
+But we can visually compare the output given by each model and the time taken by them to train.
 Four pre-trained models have been considered here- The VGG16 model, MobileNet model, ResNet101, and Inception V3.
 * ### VGG16 model
 VGG16 is a convolution neural net (CNN ) architecture which was used to win ILSVR(Imagenet) competition in 2014.Most unique thing about VGG16 is that instead of having a large number of hyper-parameter they focused on having convolution layers of 3x3 filter with a stride 1 and always used same padding and maxpool layer of 2x2 filter of stride 2.
 It follows this arrangement of convolution and max pool layers consistently throughout the whole architecture.
 In the end it has 2 FC(fully connected layers) followed by a softmax for output.
 The 16 in VGG16 refers to it has 16 layers that have weights.
 This network is a pretty large network and it has about 138 million (approx) parameters.
 Here, we'll be using the FC2 layer for training our model.
 #### Architecture of VGG-16 model